RosarioManny/The-Enchanted-Pendant/Markdown-README-Ideas/README.md

 - Inventory should push the choices into an array.
 - This new array should display and carry-over through the maps.
 - This inventory will determine the ending the player recieves.

-## Stretch Goals

-- Game can have multiple characters to choose from.
-- More graphics and visuals
-- Combat system
-- Additional endings
-- More story
-  - Players will be given a description of their choice.
-- Music / Audio
-- Create a feature that randomizes the position of the choices

 ## Attributions